Skip navigation Syracuse University Humanities Center

 Watson Distinguished Visiting Professor in the Humanities

 Now awarded biennially, the Humanities Center invites proposals for potential candidates -- prominent humanities scholars, writers, and artists -- to serve an on-campus mini-residency as "Jeannette K. Watson Professor" during a flexible time-frame equivalent to 2 business weeks.
-Proposals are reviewed by members of the Advisory Board.
+Proposals are reviewed by members of our advisory board.

 CNY Humanities Corridor